tsmean/experimental/README.md

 First `cd frontend`, then:

 - to start the app `cd main` and run `ng serve`.
 Check it out on http://localhost:4200
 - you can develop all modules independently.
-For example, `cd hero` and run `ng serve`.
+For example, `cd user` and run `ng serve`.
-This launches a minimal app only displaying the hero module (i.e. without login etc).
+This launches a minimal app only displaying the user module (i.e. without login etc).
 You can test all modules using `ng test`.

 # Development